tonethar/IGME-230-GDD-Master/notes/http-protocol-demo.md

 5. Press return again.
 (In the HTTP request protocol, a blank line indicates that there are no more request headers)

-Now you should first get the *HTTP Status Code* and  *HTTP Response Headers* back from the web server.
+Now you should first get the *HTTP Version* that the RIT server is using, the *HTTP Status Code*, and multiple *HTTP Response Headers* back from the server.

 ```
 HTTP/1.1 200 OK